ilios/ilios/tests/phpunit/README.md

 composer install
 ```

-See the [official manual](http://phpunit.de/manual/current/en/installation.html#installation.composer) for more details.
+See the [official PHPUnit manual](http://phpunit.de/manual/current/en/installation.html#installation.composer) for more details.

 # Configuring the test environment